 Year 7 Science

-In Spring, pupils will study Physics in the 'Forces and Their Effect' module where they will develop their understanding of forces and motion.
-Within this topic pupils have the opportunity to explore ‘Hooke’s Law’ using springs and newton metres.
+In Spring, pupils will study Physics- in particular, they will learn about forces, light, sound and Space.
+Within these KPIs pupils have the opportunity to explore ‘Hooke’s Law’ using springs and newton metres.
 The physics modules incorporate more mathematical skills as the pupils are exposed to formulae.
 They apply these skills and formulae to solve calculations such as speed = distance ÷ time.
 These skills are essential and will become embedded as pupils progress up to high school.
-The second half of the term will see pupils exploring Energy Transfer and Sound.
-In this unit, pupils will be able to explain the features of sound waves, as well as learning about energy transfers.
-Pupils will undertake investigations and practical activities about how sound travels.
+Children will also have the opportunity to learn all about the universe and even have a go at building their own satellites!

-The Summer term unit will begin with Chemistry, with pupils learning about atoms, elements and compounds as well as chemical reactions; the Periodic Table and materials.
-Investigations include burning metals such as magnesium to observe the reaction.
-Pupils will also have the chance to study ‘flame tests’ to understand the chemical reactions that occur within fireworks.
-The second half will return to biology with the unit 'Eating, Drinking and Breathing'.
+The Summer term is dedicated to Biology including the KPIs: cells, body systems and reproduction.
 Here, pupils will learn about nutrition, digestion, respiration and breathing systems.
-The children will continue to experience a range of exciting practical lessons.
+The children will continue to experience a range of exciting practical lessons and even get the chance to dissect some organs!
 They participate in group projects including looking at how food travels through the human body.
-They understand this on a cellular level, looking closely at how organs are adapted to their functions; such as the villi in the small intestine and alveoli within the lungs.
+Pupils will learn to understand organisms on a cellular level, looking closely at how organs are adapted to their functions; such as the villi in the small intestine and alveoli within the lungs.